Patient Bill of Rights

 While you are a patient at Sutter Roseville Medical Center Health Hospital you have the right to:

-- Exercise these rights without regard to sex, economic status, educational background, race, color, religion, ancestry, national origin, sexual orientation or marital status, or the source of payment for care.
+- Exercise these rights without regard to sex, disability, age, diagnosis, economic status, educational background, race, color, ethnicity, religion, ancestry, national origin, sexual orientation, gender identity and expression, marital status, or the source of payment for care.

 - Be informed of your rights, in advance of providing or discontinuing care, whenever possible.